Lahaina Banyan Tree: 2023 wildfire and rehabilitation

 The tree was seriously damaged when a series of wildfires broke out on the island of Maui in early August 2023.
+At the time of the fire it was more than 60 feet tall with multiple trunks and spanned almost an acre, due to the fire while some of the tree was charred, the intense heat dried out the tree, or desiccated it, causing about half the branches to die.
 The wind-driven fires prompted evacuations, caused widespread damage, and killed 102 people in the town of Lahaina.
 The proliferation of the wildfires was attributed to dry, gusty conditions created by a strong high-pressure area north of Hawaii and Hurricane Dora to the south.

 Consulting Arborist Steve Nimz is monitoring the burned tree for signs of rehabilitation and renewed health.
 After the wildfire, a full inspection of the tree was completed, comprising the aerial roots and beneath the bark.
 Nimz discovered that the main trunks have live tissue, which is considered a good indicator of regeneration.
 He expects the wait and see period to last anywhere from three to six months.
 Current restoration efforts include a daily watering program provided by water trucks with hoses, and the addition of a two-inch layer of compost and soil aeration.
 "Normally if you touch or cut into a banyan tree, you’re just going to see that sap oozing out really fast," Nimz told The Maui News.
 "There was sap where I cut in on the top and all these areas, but it wasn’t proliferous like it would be on a really healthy tree.
 But it’s there.
 What I am saying is that these trees are resilient.
 With everybody’s love and everybody here, we want to see the tree make it.
 It’s up to the tree right now."

 On September 19, the Hawaii Department of Land and Natural Resources reported a fresh sprout of leaves out of the tree, indicating the first signs of possible recovery.
-In November 2023 it was reported by arborists that while part of the tree only had high heat from the flames, which killed the leaves and not the branches or trunk about 15-20% of the tree was too badly burned and would need to be trimmed back.
-Stepping stones around the base of the tree were removed to allow more nutrients to penetrate the soil and fifteen solar powered sensors were attached to the tree in order to monitor it.
+In November 2023, it was reported by arborists that while part of the tree only had high heat from the flames, which killed the leaves but not the branches or trunk, about 15–20% of the tree was too badly burned and would need to be trimmed back.
+Stepping stones around the base of the tree were removed to allow more nutrients to penetrate the soil, and fifteen solar-powered sensors were attached to the tree in order to monitor it.